 There are two big reasons why page title tags are so important.

 First, if you have a clear title that’s relevant to your page, both humans and search engines will see that as a sign of a good page.

-But if your title tag isn’t optimized, then people could skip right over your content, and search engines may determine that your page isn’t the highest quality it could be.
+If your title tag isn’t optimized, then people could skip right over your content, and search engines may determine that your page isn’t as good as it could be.

-A second reason why title tags are important is that they show up in browser tabs:
+A second reason why title tags are important is they show up in browser tabs:

 So when someone wants to find your page out of all their browser tabs, they’ll look for your title tag.